cresset-template/cresset/README.md

 ## General Usage After Initial Installation and Configuration

 1. Run `make build` to build the image from the Dockerfile and start the service.
    The `make` commands are defined in the
    `Makefile` and target the `train` service by default.
    Run `make up` if the image has already been built and rebuilding the image from the Dockerfile is not necessary.
 2. Run `make exec` to enter the interactive container environment.
 3. There is no step 3.
 Just start coding.
+   Check out the documentation if anything goes wrong.

 ## Makefile Instructions
 The Makefile contains shortcuts for common docker compose commands.
 Please read the Makefile to see the exact commands.

 1. `make build` builds the Docker image from the Dockerfile regardless of whether the image already exists.
    This will reinstall packages to the updated requirements files, and then recreate the container.
 2. `make up` creates a fresh container from the image, undoing any changes to the container made by the user.
    Allows changing container settings as network ports, mounted volumes, shared memory configurations, etc.
    Recommended method for using this project.
 3. `make exec` enters the interactive terminal of the container created by `make build` and `make up`.
 4. `make down` stops Compose containers and deletes networks.
    Necessary for service teardown.
 5. `make start` restarts a stopped container without recreating it.
    Similar to `make up` but does not delete the current container.
    Not recommended unless data saved in container are absolutely necessary.
 6. `make ls` shows all Docker Compose services, both active and inactive.
 7. `make run` is used for debugging.
    If a service fails to start, use it to find the error.

 ### Tips
+- PyTorch or the container may fail to run due to versioning issues.
+To solve these problems, run `misc/fixes.sh` **after** starting the container with  `make exec`.
 - `make up` is akin to rebooting a computer.
 The current container is removed and a new container is created from the current image.
 - `make build` is akin to resetting/formatting a computer.